elizarov/KEEP/proposals/extensions/serialization.md

 }
 ```

 The corresponding documentation and the usage of the interface are out of the scope of this document; the interface itself is presented here to introduce the general concept of serializable entity metadata.
-This interface can (and should) also be implemented by the compiler plugin for a given class, because `Serializer<T>` has a reference on `SerialDescriptor`.
+This interface is also implemented by the compiler plugin for a given class, because `Serializer<T>` has a reference to `SerialDescriptor`.

 #### Serial kinds